KCN-judu/Java-Study-Kit-2021/README.md

         -JavaRun.java
       -compiler.exe
       -JavaRun.java
-and write your project in the "JavaRun.java" which have been copied to JavaProjects justnow.
+and write your project in the "JavaRun.java" which have been copied to JavaProjects just now.
 After that , save it and run "compiler.exe" , you did it.